 Building and Managing a Multicultural Team

-Our 60+ Cultural Profiles are “information-rich” with insights and advice about critical areas of how to be successful with specific cultures.
-They are a treasure chest of what-to-do
+Our 60+ Cultural Profiles are “information-rich” with insights and advice on how to be successful with individuals from a specific culture.

-to be successful interacting with culturally-different individuals.
-Insights include detailed sections on Cultural Values; Key Business Values; Etiquette; and Success Strategies.
+on how to be successful interacting with individuals from a specific culture.
+Insights include detailed sections on important Cultural Values; Cultural Business Values; and Cultural Etiquette.

 Multiculturalism in Canada